Roberto Clemente: Final seasons

-3,000th career hit

 Although he was frustrated and struggling with injuries, Clemente played in 102 games and hit .312 during the 1972 season.
-He also made the annual NL All-Star roster for the twelfth time (he played in 14/15 All-Star games) and won his twelfth consecutive Gold Glove.
-On September 30, he hit a double in the fourth inning off Jon Matlack of the New York Mets at Three Rivers Stadium for his 3,000th hit.
+He also made the annual NL All-Star roster for the fifteenth (15th) time (he played in 14/15 All-Star games) and won his twelfth consecutive Gold Glove.

+On September 30, he hit a double in the fourth inning off Jon Matlack of the New York Mets at Three Rivers Stadium for his 3,000th.
 It was his last regular season at-bat of his career.
 By playing in right field in one more regular season game, on October 3, Clemente tied Honus Wagner's record for games played as a Pittsburgh Pirate, with 2,433 games played.
 In the NL playoffs that season, he batted .235 as he went 4 for 17.
-His last game was October 11, 1972 at Cincinnati's Riverfront Stadium in the fifth and final game of the 1972 NLCS.
+His last game was October 11, 1972, at Cincinnati's Riverfront Stadium in the fifth and final game of the 1972 NLCS, won by the Reds in the bottom of the 9th inning.
+Clemente had his final hit (single) in the 1st inning; his final plate appearance was an intentional walk in the 8th inning.
 He and Bill Mazeroski were the last Pirate players remaining from the 1960 World Series championship team.